-Our veterinarians provide preventive and restorative pet dental health care and surgery for cats and dogs.
+Our veterinary dentists provide preventive and restorative pet dental health care and surgery for cats and dogs in Argyle.
 Bringing your pet in for veterinary dental care is like a visit to a dog and cat dentist.

 At Argyle Veterinary Hospital, we provide veterinary dentistry services for dogs and cats, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.

 Our vets also make a point of providing dental health education to pet owners about home dental care for their pets.

 Pet Dental Surgery in Argyle